 - Cons: it can result in losing sight of the patient or consumer’s needs

-- Championing the user.
-Some people will push back on everything Compliance requests, to make sure that the patient or consumer is always served
+- Champion the user.
+Some people will push back on all Compliance requests, to make sure that the patient or consumer is always served

 - Pros: it ensures everything is very well considered